 Distractions and comforts are there for the taking.
 And they really do make a difference!

-Children have a really good habit of absorbing their environment, so if you are positive, they will be too.
+Children have an excellent habit of absorbing their environment, so if you are positive, they will be too.
 Easy ways to do this is just having out loud and very natural conversations with your partner about how lovely your child’s daycare is, then involving your child.

 Say Bye – And Go!